FranciscoMessina00/Lars-2.0/README.md

 ## ▶️ Usage

-- **VST3 Plugin:** Load "Lars-2.0" as an audio effect in your favorite DAW, load a stereo track, and adjust the demixing parameters.
+- **VST3 Plugin:** Load "Lars-2.0" as an audio effect in your favorite DAW, load a track, and adjust the demixing parameters.
 - **Standalone:** Launch the application, load the audio file, and start the drum demixing process.
 Export the separated tracks when finished.

 ---